-The PMC-12Al64 board is a single-width PCI mezzanine card (PMC) that provides high-speed 12-bit analog input capability for PMC applications.
-64 analog input lines can be configured either as 64 single-ended input channels or as 32 differential channels, and are digitized at rates up to 1,500,000 conversions per second in single-channel mode.
-The voltage range is software controlled as ±2.5V, ±5V or ±10V.
-The board is functionally compatible with the IEEE PCI local bus specification Revision 2.2, and is mechanically and electrically compatible with the IEEE compact mezzanine card (CMC) specification IEEE 1386.
+The PMC-16AICS32 board is a single-width PCI mezzanine card (PMC) that provides 16-bit analog input capability for PMC applications.
+64 analog input lines can be configured either as 64 single-ended input channels or as 32 differential channels, and are digitized at rates up to 100,000 conversions per second.
+Current excitation can be selectively applied to as many as 32 input channels.
+The voltage range is software controlled as $\pm 2.5V$ , $\pm 5V$ or $\pm 10V$ .
+The board is functionally compatible with the IEEE PCI local bus specification Revision 2.3, and is mechanically and electrically compatible with the IEEE compact mezzanine card (CMC) specification IEEE 1386.
 A PCI interface adapter supports the "plug-n-play" initialization concept.

 Power requirements consist of +5 VDC from the PCI bus in accordance with the PCI specification, and operation over the specified temperature range is achieved with conventional convection cooling.
-Specific details of physical characteristics and power requirements are contained in the PMC-12Al64 product specification.
-Figure 1.1-1 shows the physical configuration of the board, and the arrangement of major components.
+Specific details of physical characteristics and power requirements are contained in the PMC-16AICS32 product specification.
+Figure 1.1-1 shows the physical configuration of the board, and the general arrangement of major components.